e-Reese/sundai-recent-hacks-post-generator/README.md

 ## Database Configuration

-This tool supports two database backends:
+This tool supports both PostgreSQL and SQLite as database backends.

 ### PostgreSQL (Default)